 What are the dangers of not seeking early cognitive testing?Of course, many patients with mild signs of dementia will never develop Alzheimer’s and their symptoms will subside as depression and other conditions are addressed.
 However, the most common dangers associated with mild cognitive impairment, regardless of the cause, are failure to seek medical treatment, financial chaos, falls, fires, victimization by scam artists, and medication non-compliance.
 The medication non-compliance effects upon elderly people with mild cognitive impairments can result in increased hospitalizations and increased risk of stroke.

 Can I see independent verification of your claims?To see an independent review of all the available computerized test competition, see this article.
 The CANS-MCI is the only test that receives a positive reference for its exceptional usability with elderly patients.

-How do patients feel about the test?The CANS-MCI is so user friendly that virtually all patients who can see and can touch a screen with a finger can take the tests without assistance and emerge from testing proud of their success at “using the computer”.
+How do patients feel about the tests?The CANS-MCI is so user friendly that virtually all patients who can see and can touch a screen with a finger can take the tests without assistance and emerge from testing proud of their success at “using the computer”.

 What are the benefits of this kind of testing?Tracking the current status of a patient’s cognitive abilities provides the earliest possible detection of decline.
-The biological and genetic markers of high risk may precede active symptoms by many years, so instead of detecting a patient’s propensity to eventually acquire Alzheimer’s, the CAN-MCI detects the first pre-Alzheimer’s symptoms of decline.
+The biological and genetic markers of high risk may precede active symptoms by many years, so instead of detecting a patient’s future propensity to acquire Alzheimer’s, the CAN-MCI detects the first pre-Alzheimer’s symptoms of decline.